makrai/notes/koromilas21-multimod-emo-survey.md

       out)
     * classification metrics (eg, binary metrics for each label vs multiclass aggregated metrics)
   * speaker-dependent experimentation may result in overfitted results (in terms of speaker identity)
-  * leave-one-speaker-out evaluation should be used as a standard not only to
+  * leave-one-speaker-out evaluation should be used as a standard
   * experiments have to list both binary and multiclass metrics and also
   * capture both the dimensional (ie, valence, arousal and dominance) and the categorical (discrete emotions) dimensions of emotion recognition